Other sections in Research Centres & Areas:

 Our centre has a dynamic group of PhD students who are researching various topics within our research themes.
 Read more about doing a PhD in Management Science at Lancaster.

-Centre for Transportation Systems & Logistics (CENTRAL), Operational Research and Operations Management, STOR-i Centre for Doctoral Training, Transport and Logistics
+Centre for Marketing Analytics & Forecasting, Centre for Transportation Systems & Logistics (CENTRAL), STOR-i Centre for Doctoral Training, Transport and Logistics

 For a full list of our upcoming events, please visit our Events page.